Thomas Leyland: Legacy

-Thomas Leyland, one of the wealthiest men in England at the time of his death in 1826.
+Thomas Leyland was one of the wealthiest men in England at the time of his death in 1826.
 This trade brought incredible riches to Leyland whilst at Walton Hall, Liverpool.

 His business partner, Richard Bullin, a Staffordshire Ware merchant, married his sister Margaret.
 His widow continued to reside at Walton Hall, right up until her death in 1839.
 Leyland's two nephews, Richard and Christopher Bullin were his primary business partners and they became his beneficiaries, inheriting the Walton estate, on the condition they both assumed the Leyland name and coat of arms, as per instructions in Leyland’s Will.
 Both nephews died childless and ownership of Walton Hall passed to their younger sister, Dorothy and her husband John Wrench Naylor (1813–1889).

 Print of John Naylor JP of Leighton Hall c.1870.

 The Leyland estate was subsequently inherited by Christopher John Naylor (1849–1926), who changed his name to Leyland in 1893.